fspin-k8s/fspin-infrastructure/README.md

 The snapshot job updates the repos to match current upstream, creates a time based snapshot of the repos, boots and updates the official image to the snapshot and creates a builder from that instance.
 This builder is now used for all spin activities to ensure all installed package and the running kernel matches the spin target.

 ### Create Fspin
 The spin job launches a pipeline of builds that launch their own dedicated virtual machines running the target snapshot.
-These instances are configured to explicitly use the snapshot they were updated to for dnf, mock, lmc, etc.
+These instances are configured to explicitly use the snapshot they were updated to for dnf, mock, lmc, pungi, etc.

 ### Publish the Results
 The publish job takes the spin results and publishes them to a known location in the build-results GCS storage, combining the hashes and cleaning up.
 In the future this phase would also do activities such as generating deltas for packages installed, etc.